How Gutters Help Protect Your Home’s Foundation

 Rain gutters are some of the hardest working parts of the home, but many homeowners seem to overlook how essential they are in protecting their home’s foundation.
 They’re just sitting outside, after all!
 But gutters are the first line of defense as they channel and divert rainwater away from the ground that your very house sits on.

-Understanding the important role your gutters play in the protection of your foundation from water damage is vital if you want to extend your home’s useful life.
+Understanding the important role your gutters play in the protection of your foundation from costly water damage is vital if you want to extend your home’s useful life.
 That means that guarding your gutters from blockage and keeping them in good condition goes a long way in protecting your home.

 What’s The Relationship Between Working Gutters And A Good Foundation?